schmich/hearthstone-card-images/README.md

 Hearthstone card image repository for use in conjunction with [HearthstoneJSON](https://hearthstonejson.com/) data.

+All card images and names copyright © Blizzard Entertainment, Inc. Hearthstone® is a registered trademark of Blizzard Entertainment, Inc. Hearthstone Card Images is not affiliated or associated with or endorsed by Hearthstone® or Blizzard Entertainment, Inc.

 ![](https://github.com/schmich/hearthstone-card-images/raw/master/rel/45988.png)
 ![](https://github.com/schmich/hearthstone-card-images/raw/master/rel/43112.png)

 ## Usage

 - [HearthstoneJSON](https://hearthstonejson.com/) makes Hearthstone card info available in [JSON format](https://api.hearthstonejson.com/v1/latest/enUS/cards.json)
-- Use [`images.json`](images.json) to map from a Hearthstone card ID to a repository URL for that card's image
+- Use [`images.json`](images.json) to map from a Hearthstone card DBF ID to a repository URL for that card's image
 - Download, cache, and use card images on your own server or in your own app

 ## Updating Images